cawhitworth/Logic/README.md

 ```
 from Sim.sim import Wire
-Wire("wireName", monitor)
+w = Wire("wireName", monitor)
+w.connect(component) # generally, wires are passed into components who
+                     # connect themselves, rather than doing this.
 ```

-Both parameters are optional.
+Both constructor parameters are optional.
 A name will be automatically generated if one is not supplied (or if the name is an empty string).

-A `Wire` will `notify` any `connect`ed components and its `monitor` if one is supplied.
+A `Wire` will `notify` any `connect`ed components, passing itself in as the parameter, as well as its `monitor` if one is supplied.

 Use `monitor`s to watch circuit behaviour.